Prometheus Configuration Guide

 Node exporter metric labels

-Note that this step is optional, and only impacts certain efficiency metrics.
+Note: This step is optional, and only impacts certain efficiency metrics.
 View issue/556 for a description of what will be missing if this step is skipped.

 You’ll need to add the following relabel config to the job that scrapes the node exporter DaemonSet.